Juliet33/Sprocket-Customer-Analysis/README.md

 b.
 Male and Female customers between the ages of 42 to 48 years old should be focused more on because they generate 48% of Sprocket's revenue.

 c.
-Customers who reside in New South Wales should be of primary focus and all the brands should be promoted here with **Solex** being the top brand promoted.
+Customers who reside in New South Wales should be of primary focus and all the brands should be promoted here with **Solex** being of top priority.

 d.
 The Medium, Standard product category should be of top most prioty because it generates 50% of the annual revenue of Sprocket.